 The Andaman Islands are an exclusive group of islands in the Indian Ocean that is a favourite tourist spot and attracts visitors from all across the globe throughout the year.
 This archipelago is located in the south-eastern part of the Bay of Bengal and is a part of the Indian Union Territory of the Andaman and Nicobar Islands.
 Andaman tour in March can prove to be absolutely wondrous and wild.
 Andaman is famed to be a special place that is remote, beautiful, rugged and mysterious.
 It’s an attractive tourist destination of Southeast Asia that is a part of India and due to its remote location, it is a bit difficult getting there but once you reach it is worth the effort.

-Suggested Read: Scuba diving in Andaman and Travel tips for Andaman
+Suggested Read: Scuba diving in Andaman and Snorkelling in Andaman

 You can check our tailor made Andaman Tour Packages